 Our Mission

 The Clinical Psychology Ph.D.
 Program at the University of Central Florida educates graduate students “to generate and integrate scientific and professional knowledge, attitudes, and skills to further psychological science, professional practice, and human welfare.
 Graduates are capable of functioning as a scientist and a practitioner, and may function as either or both, consistent with the highest standards in psychology” (National Conference on the Education and Training of Scientist-Practitioners for the Professional Practice of Psychology, 1990).
 The program is a generalist program with a strong emphasis on assessment and treatment in adults.
 We do not have any formal tracks within the program (e.g., child, neuropsychology).
 Our program welcomes the inclusion of students, faculty, and staff from different backgrounds (e.g., racial, ethnic, sexual orientation).
-In addition, we infuse the latest empirical knowledge related to clinical treatment, research, and pedagogy with individuals from diverse backgrounds in our curriculum and clinical/research experiences.
+In addition, we infuse the latest empirical knowledge about individual differences in demographics and life experiences into our curriculum and clinical/research experiences.
 Consistent with our departmental mission, we aspire to provide high quality education to include “the dissemination of state-of-the-field theoretical and empirical information, training in the methodological, statistical, and technical skills necessary to conduct psychological research, and practice in the application of psychological knowledge to real-life problems” (National Conference on the Education and Training of Scientist-Practitioners for the Professional Practice of Psychology, 1990).
 Our program aspires to achieve excellence in research and clinical training and to contribute to and perpetuate science and practice in the field of Clinical Psychology through faculty and graduate student involvement in scholarly and professional activities.
 We are active contributors to research in Clinical Psychology.
 We advocate for initiatives that improve the profession of psychology and the welfare of individuals, families, and groups.
 We also are active members of professional organizations.

 The Clinical Psychology Ph.D.
-Program is designed to be completed in six years of full-time study (with summer enrollment expected), regardless of whether the student enters with a Bachelor’s or Master’s degree.
+Program is designed to be completed in six years of in-person full-time study (with summer enrollment expected), regardless of whether the student enters with a Bachelor’s or Master’s degree.
+Students admitted to the program receive a full tuition waiver, a stipend, and health insurance, but are still responsible for paying student fees.
 The program includes a one-year predoctoral internship to be completed off-campus at an APA accredited internship site.
 There are a total of 90 semester hours of courses, practica, and research requirements as detailed in our handbook (linked below).
 A Master’s Thesis and a Dissertation, which represent significant contributions to the field, are both required.
 Successful completion of the Qualifying and Comprehensive Examination is required prior to initiation of dissertation research.

 The UCF Psychology Department coordinates the admission process with the UCF Graduate Studies office.
-In order to enroll in graduate classes, students must have obtained a baccalaureate or higher degree in Psychology, prior to the start of the term for which the student is admitted, from a regionally accredited institution or from a recognized foreign institution.
-Students without a baccalaureate or higher degree from an accredited institution (or equivalent) are not admitted to graduate degree programs, graduate certificate programs, or graduate nondegree status.
-If the baccalaureate degree does not include a major in Psychology, students must have completed at least 18 credit hours of Psychology courses at the undergraduate level or above.
-These courses must include Intro/General Psychology, Research Methods/Statistics, Abnormal Psychology, and Personality Theory/Psychology.
+In order to enroll in graduate classes, students must have obtained a baccalaureate or higher degree, prior to the start of the term for which the student is admitted, from a regionally accredited institution or from a recognized foreign institution.
+Students without a baccalaureate or higher degree from an accredited institution (or equivalent) are not admitted to graduate degree programs, graduate certificate programs, or graduate nondegree status at UCF.
+If the baccalaureate (or higher) degree does not include a major/focus in Psychology, students must have completed at least 18 credit hours of Psychology courses at the undergraduate level or above.
+These courses must include Intro/General Psychology, Research Methods/Statistics, Abnormal Psychology/Psychopathology, and Personality Theory/Psychology.
 The following courses are strongly encouraged: Social Psychology, Cognitive Psychology, Biological/Physiological Psychology, and Developmental Psychology.

 Note for all applicants: Our program requires that History and Systems of Psychology is completed at the undergraduate level with a grade of at least a “B.” This can either be completed prior to starting our program or as an undergraduate course during our program.

-- Letters of recommendation: Three letters written by people who can speak to your work ethic, range of professional interests, and what it is like to work with you.
+2. Letters of recommendation: Three letters written by people who can speak to your work ethic, range of professional interests, and what it is like to work with you.
+Some of these are ideally written by individuals who have supervised your research or clinical work.

-- Content training: Information about career and research experiences should be highlighted on the CV and personal statement and are often described in an applicant’s letters of recommendation.
+4. Content training: Information about career goals and research experiences should be highlighted on the CV and personal statement and are often described in an applicant’s letters of recommendation.

-At UCF, the applicant’s fit with the goals of the program are a critical component.
-It is very rare that an application is positively distinguished on all four of the areas described above.
-To be considered for admission, the program requires having some hands-on research experience outside of a course (e.g., as a research assistant/coordinator) preferably in a topic area which overlaps one of our faculty members who you would like to work with on research.
-In your essay, you need to highlight that experience in relation to what you’d like to conduct research on if accepted to our program, along with which faculty mentor(s) you’d like to work with for research.
+An applicant’s fit with our program goals and the research conducted by a program faculty member who is accepting students for that application round are a critical component of the application review.
+To be considered for admission, the program requires at least a year of hands-on research experience in an area directly relevant to psychology (typically as a research assistant/coordinator and/or thesis project), preferably in a topic area or research methodology which overlaps one of our faculty members who you would like to work with on research.
+In your essay, you need to highlight that experience in relation to your plan for research topics/methodology in our program, including how the faculty research supervisor(s) you list fit with that plan.

 Mailing Address